FoMo-0D: A Foundation Model for Zero-shot Tabular Outlier Detection: Related Work

 \textbf{Unsupervised Model Selection for OD:~} It is typical of models to exhibit various hyperparameters (HPs) that play a role in the bias-variance trade-off and hence the generalization performance, and OD models are no exception.
 Many earlier work on OD showed the sensitivity of classical (i.e. shallow) OD methods to the choice of their HP(s) \citep{aggarwal2015theoretical,campos2016evaluation,goldstein2016comparative}.
 Similarly, sensitivity to HPs has also been shown for deep OD models more recently \citep{zhao2021automatic,ding2022hyperparameter}, as well as for those relying on self-supervised learning/data augmentation \citep{journals/tmlr/YooZA23}.

 While critical, work on unsupervised outlier model selection (UOMS) is slim as compared to the vast literature on detection methods.
-A handful of existing, mostly heuristic strategies has been studied by \citet{ma2023need} reporting discouraging results; they have shown that existing heuristics are either not significantly different from random selection, or do not outperform iForest \citep{Iforest} with its default HPs (an extremely fast ensemble of randomized trees).
+A handful of existing, mostly heuristic strategies has been studied by \citet{ma2023need} reporting discouraging results; they have shown that existing heuristics are either not significantly different from random selection, or do not outperform iForest \citep{Iforest} with its default HPs.

-More recent UOMS approaches go beyond heuristic measures and instead design scalable hyperensembles \citep{ding2022hyperparameter,ding2023fast}, as well as take advantage of meta-learning on historical real-world OD datasets \citep{zhao2021automatic,zhao2022toward,zhao2024hpod}.
-These approaches demonstrate the value of learning from many other OD datasets, and transfer these learnings to a new dataset.
-While sharing the same spirit on learning from a large collection of (in our case, simulated) datasets, our \method differs from these prior art in a key aspect; \method is \textit{not} a model selection technique, but rather, a foundation model that abolishes model training and selection altogether---unlocking 0-shot inference on a new task.
+Recent UOMS approaches go beyond heuristic measures and design scalable hyperensembles \citep{ding2022hyperparameter,ding2023fast}, or leverage meta-learning on historical real-world OD datasets \citep{zhao2021automatic,zhao2022toward,zhao2024hpod}.
+These approaches show the value of (meta)learning and transferring from historical tasks to a new task.
+Though grounded in the same idea of learning from a large set of (in our case, simulated) tasks, we differ in one key aspect: \method is \textit{not} a model selection technique, but rather, a foundation model that abolishes model training and selection altogether.
+As such, it unlocks zero(0)-shot inference on a new task.